The Evolution of Smartphones — And Web Technology Development

 The web was new and exciting.
-But who could possibly take the time to type those long URLs on a phone’s keyboard?
+But who could type long URLs on a phone?
 And, what would be the point?
 Could you even recognize a cute kitten on that green and black Nokia screen?

-Of course, we’d find that the market desired that kind of portability.
+Of course, we’d find that the market desired portability.
 As humans, we share a distinct need to put pictures of kittens in our pockets.

 2007: Apple iPhone

-Steve Jobs’s idea — replacing a keyboard and mouse with a touchscreen — would irrevocably change the way the world thought about computing and communication.
+Steve Jobs’s idea — replacing a keyboard and mouse with a touchscreen — would change everything.
+The way the world computed and communicated would never be the same.
 Early iPhone sales were stunning.
 Over 6 million units of the first model were sold.

-Something was changing in our relationship with the web at that time.
-A desire for greater and more portable connectivity was growing.
+Our relationship with the web changed at that time.
+A desire for greater connectivity was growing.

-- WiFi and cellular networks weren’t as fast as our home wired connections (they still aren’t in most cases!)
+- Wi-Fi and cellular networks weren’t as fast as at home (they still aren’t in most cases!)

-- Processors weren’t capable of producing the kind of higher performance 2D and 3D graphics that desktops and laptops could achieve.
+- Processors couldn't produce higher performance 2D and 3D graphics desktops and laptops could achieve.

-- Smartphone screens increased in size and capability, but still lacked the resolution for comfortable viewing.
+- Smartphone screens increased, but still lacked the resolution for comfortable viewing.